waynodiablo/Oystercard/battle_ships_web.md

   Scenario: Registering
     Given I am on the homepage
-    When I press "New Game"
+    When I follow "New Game"
     Then I should see "What's your name?"
 ```